gubnota/smart_loader/README.md

 # Gubnota autoloader class

-Gubnota/smart_loader (aka `g::` or `\Gubnota\Gubnota`) is a class- helper to pseudo-statically load classes and simplifies re-using instances throughout all application code.
-Autoload class helper can increase drastically perfomance and convenience by reusing instances when calling class methods in pseudo-static way:
+Gubnota/smart_loader (aka `g::` or `\Gubnota\Gubnota`) is a class- helper to load and reuse class instances.
+It makes re-using class instances easier throughout all application (no need to re-create it, each instance stored in global object).
+Autoload class helper increases drastically perfomance and convenience by reusing instances when calling class methods in pseudo-static way:
 ```php
 g::Class('method','arg',...) //or
 g::instance()->Class->method('arg',...)